Showing posts with label garden. Show all posts

 We had planted our vegetable garden in the early spring of 2013, and it was growing and producing nicely.

-I started to notice leaves and beans missing, like someone was picking them, or something was eating them.
+I started noticing leaves and beans were missing, as if someone was picking them or something was eating them.

 Hubby went to the gun shop near our home to buy a pellet gun in hopes of frightening or even killing the groundhog.